-David is a managing director in the Alternative Asset Advisory practice, based in Seattle, Washington, and a Kroll Institute Fellow.
+David is a managing director in the Alternative Asset Advisory practice, based in Seattle, Washington.
 He has more than 37 years of transaction and accounting experience.
 He specializes in fair value accounting, specifically for valuation, accounting and regulatory issues faced by alternative asset managers and investors.

 Ryan is a managing director in the Portfolio Valuation practice, based in New York.
 Ryan has more than 10 years of experience and specializes in the valuation of illiquid securities and interests.
 He provides valuation advisory services to alternative asset managers, including private equity firms, hedge funds and business development companies.

 “The post-lockdown recovery has transitioned from somewhat of a boom to a store recovery as we approach year-end.
 Now, there's still tons of lingering concerns as to where we go from here.
 As you mentioned, some relevant topics impacting private or liquid investments is, you think about monetary policy and the outlook for inflation.
 That's huge.
 The inflation spike has been larger than expected but is currently being considered as more transitory, which is caused again from the effects of last year's lockdown and some supply of bottlenecks.” – Ryan Johnson

 “When you think about inflation, higher inflation is typically unfavorable to company valuations in the near term.
 Yeah, again, because it increases your input costs and borrowing costs.
 In the long term, it reduces the expectations of growth, just putting additional downward pressure on the equity values.
 That pressure is, again, further compounded in the private equity space, in cases where you have high leverage used to capitalize these companies.
 In the world of valuation, lower cash flows generally translate into higher capital costs, which results in lower evaluation.” – Ryan Johnson